 Lesson Learned 1 – Brown the meat and veggies before putting them in the pot: The cooking method used for making pot roast is called braising.
 When you braise something you cook it for a long period of time in liquid.
 In the end, this technique does not provide eye pleasing color although it renders deliciously moist meat and vegetables.
 Taking a few minutes to brown the meat on all sides and to brown the vegetables will provide something that not only tastes divine but is also eye pleasing.
 It is worth the time to do it.
 Remember, you eat with your eyes first.

 Lesson Learned 2 – Cut the veggies into big chunks: Regardless of the size of the pot roast, you will be braising the dish for several hours.
 You don’t want your veggies to fall apart in the process.
-Make sure you cut them into big chances.
+Make sure you cut them into big chunks.
 That way the will stand up to the braising time.

 Lesson Learned 3 – THE ONLY WAY IS LOW AND SLOW: The only way to wind up with a tender, moist pot roast is to cook it low and slow.
 Pot roasts are tough cuts of meat (I used a chuck roast in this recipe) and if you don’t take the time to slowly break down the fibers in the meat you will wind up with a tough, uneatable meal.
 Most recipes that I researched called for cooking a 4-5 pound roast for four hours.
 I’ve also seen cooking temperatures vary from 275 to 325.
 I live in high altitude and I’ve learned the hard way that everything takes longer to cook here.
 I cooked my pot roast for 4 hours at 275 and the last hour I raised the temperature to 300.
 The pot roast texture turned out perfectly.